 What?
 Does that clock say it’s 12 o’clock already?
 That time can really creep up on ya.
-Sometimes, I just don’t know what I’m going to eat or prepare for lunch.
+Sometimes, I just don’t know what I’m going to eat or prepare for Oxitrim.

 A burger, sandwich, salad or soup?
 It can all just be a bore.
 However, I remembered how I really liked this eggplant parmesan dish and thought, “why not make some kind of variation to that with some mushrooms.”
 That’s it!
-Today’s lunchtime recipe will be Eggplant Stuffed Mushrooms.
+Today’s lunchtime recipe will be casino sites no deposit bonus uk.

 A few key ingredients are: Eggplant, portobello mushrooms and whole wheat bread crumbs.
 The deeply colored purple eggplant is available in markets throughout the year.
 They have a pleasantly bitter taste and spongy texture.
 Eggplant has a phytonutrient in the skin called nasunin.
 Nasunin has been found to protect the lipids (fats) in brain cell membranes.
 Cell membranes are almost entirely composed of lipids and are responsible for protecting the cell from free radicals, letting nutrients in and wastes out, and receiving instructions from messenger molecules that tell the cell which activities it should perform.
 In short, eggplant makes great brain food!

 The portobello mushrooms provides the flavor and meaty element of this dish.
 These mushrooms have a number of essential nutrients but don’t contain many calories.
 The B vitamins found in portobello mushrooms are essential for a healthy metabolism and nervous system, and help to keep your liver, skin, eyes and hair healthy.